 Her recent debtor engagements include GUE Liquidation Companies (f.k.a.
 FTD Companies) and its affiliated debtors in their chapter 11 cases before the Bankruptcy Court for the District of Delaware.
 Her recent creditor engagements include noteholders and term lenders of iHeartCommunications and term lenders of Preferred Proppants.

 A two-time Olympic medalist in women's ice hockey, Caitlin was appointed to serve as a member of the President's Council on Fitness, Sports & Nutrition in 2014.
 Currently, she serves as a member of the USA Hockey board of directors and the board of directors for the Inner-City Education Program.

 - Boston College (J.D.
 2014; Aviam Soifer Award for Public Service Achievement and Leadership); Harvard University (B.A. in Anthropology 2008)

-Best Lawyers in America "Ones to Watch" — bankruptcy and creditor debtor rights / insolvency and reorganization law; litigation — bankruptcy (2021)
+Recognized in The Best Lawyers in America as "One to Watch" for bankruptcy and creditor debtor rights/insolvency and reorganization law (2021-2022)

 - Law Clerk to Judge Timothy A. Barnes, U.S. Bankruptcy Court for the Northern District of Illinois (2014-2015) and extern to Associate Justice Andrew R. Grainger, Massachusetts Appeals Court (Fall 2013)